{{COMPONENT_DEST_HUB_LEDE_PARAGRAPH}} {{COMPONENT_DEST_HUB_ARTICLE_SUMMARY_TOP}} {{COMPONENT_DEST_HUB_INFO_TILES}} {{COMPONENT_DEST_HUB_TOC}}

 Bou Sraa Waterfall

 Located 33 km east of Sen Monorom, Bou Sraa is the largest waterfall in Cambodia — and one of the most spectacular in Southeast Asia.
-It features two levels: an upper fall of about 10 meters that drops into a basin nestled in the forest, and a lower fall of about twenty meters that cascades into a wider basin, accessible by a slippery but passable trail.
+It comes in two levels: an upper drop of about 10 meters that falls into a basin nestled in the forest, and a lower drop of about twenty meters that plunges into a wider basin, accessible by foot via a slippery but passable trail.

 The flow varies significantly depending on the season.
 At the end of the rainy season (October–November), Bou Sraa is at its peak: the force of the water is impressive, the noise is deafening, and the spray covers the surrounding vegetation.
-During the dry season (February–April), the flow decreases but the waterfall remains beautiful, and the lower basins become accessible for swimming.
+In the dry season (February–April), the flow decreases but the waterfall remains beautiful and the lower basins become accessible for swimming.

-Access is via a paved road from Sen Monorom, suitable for motorbikes, tuk-tuks, or cars.
+Access is via a paved road from Sen Monorom, suitable for motorcycles, tuk-tuks, or cars.
 The site is managed by the local Bunong community — a symbolic entrance fee (a few dollars) is collected at the entrance.
 Vendors offer drinks and snacks along the way.
-Be sure to wear good shoes to descend to the lower basin: the trail is steep and slippery.
+Be sure to wear good shoes to descend to the lower basin: the trail is steep and wet.

 {{COMPONENT_MONDULKIRI_CTA_BOU_SRAA}}